Jiaoliao Mandarin

-Jiaoliao or Jiao-Liao Mandarin (胶辽官话 (膠遼官話, Jiāo-Liáo Guānhuà)), sometimes referred to as Peninsular Mandarin, is a primary dialect of Mandarin Chinese, spoken on the Jiaodong Peninsula, from Yantai to Qingdao, Ganyu District in northeastern Jiangsu and the Liaodong Peninsula, from Dalian to Dandong, and in Mishan, Hulin, Fuyuan & Raohe counties of Heilongjiang.
-Yantai, Dalian, and Weihai dialects are the standard Jiao-Liao Mandarin.
+Jiaoliao or Jiao-Liao Mandarin (胶辽官话 (膠遼官話, Jiāo-Liáo Guānhuà)), sometimes referred to as Peninsular Mandarin, is a primary dialect of Mandarin Chinese, spoken on the Jiaodong Peninsula, from Yantai to Qingdao, Ganyu District in northeastern Jiangsu, and in the Liaodong Peninsula, from Dalian to Dandong, and in Mishan, Hulin, Fuyuan & Raohe counties of Heilongjiang.

 Etymology

 Jiao is short for the Jiao River.
 Liao is short for the Liaodong Peninsula, and the name Liaodong means "East of the Liao River".
 (Liao is also an abbreviation used for the city of Liaoyang.)

+Characteristics

+Usually, the defining criterion of Mandarin subgroups is taken to be the behaviour of Middle Chinese checked syllables.
+In Jiaoliao Mandarin, Middle Chinese checked syllables with voiceless initials are usually assigned the shǎng 上 tone.
+Below, all but Jinan, which act as a basis of comparison, are classified as Jiaoliao Mandarin.